Addressing malnutrition by strengthening public systems and promoting community ownership of child nutrition.

 It was the time when the Maharashtra government kick-started a six-week measles-rubella vaccination drive across all schools.
 SNEHA’s volunteer Bina Qureshi* came to know that some parents were reluctant to vaccinate their children with the measles and rubella vaccine at the community school where her 6-year-old daughter Sarah* was studying.

 During this critical time, the school teachers requested Sarah’s mother Bina to speak to the reluctant parents on measles and rubella vaccine.
 Bina responsibly nodded yes to the challenge and recollected as much information as possible from her recent measles and rubella volunteers’ training conducted by SNEHA’s community organiser.
 She brought into the limelight the fact that more than 1.3 million children acquired measles infection and around 49,000 infected children died each year in India.

 Moreover, she also shared that rubella infection in pregnant women may cause fetal death or congenital defects; it led to the development of birth defects in almost 40,000 children annually in the country.
 Hearing this, the reluctant parents understood the seriousness of measles-rubella vaccination and allowed doctors to vaccinate their children.

-Volunteer Bina’s presence of mind and strenuous efforts in tackling reluctant cases received a huge round of applause and appreciation from her daughter’s school authorities, ICDS Sevika and SNEHA’s Community Organizer.
+Volunteer Bina’s presence of mind and strenuous efforts in tackling reluctant cases received a huge round of applause and appreciation from her daughter’s school authorities, ICDS Sevika and SNEHA’s community organiser.